moltar/Project-Environment/README.md

 ## singularity

 This isn't exactly a singleton.
-And the all of the magic is provided by [MooseX::Role::Flyweight](http://search.cpan.org/perldoc?MooseX::Role::Flyweight).
+And all of the magic is provided by [MooseX::Role::Flyweight](http://search.cpan.org/perldoc?MooseX::Role::Flyweight).

 In short, all you have to do is call `instance` constructor instead of `new`